PS Eliza Anderson: Floating financial agency

 D.B.
 Finch, once the purser on the vanquished Enterprise, shifted over to the Anderson, and later became a part-owner and master.
 Captain Finch had a head for figures, and became one of leading bankers in the Washington Territory, conducting finance at every landing called at by the Anderson.
 Counties in those days were poorly funded, and paid their bills not in cash money, but "warrants", that is to say, paper promises to pay.
 Finch bought these up for 20 cents on the dollar (he paid more for better-quality debts) and eventually collected most of the principal and interest from them.

 Cassiar Gold Rush

 When things were winding down for the Anderson on the Olympia–Victoria route, she was tied up to Percival Dock in Olympia for some time, until the Cassiar Gold Rush in northern British Columbia seemed to offer a chance to make money.
-She was then was fixed up sufficiently to make voyages as far north as Wrangell, Alaska.
+She was then fixed up sufficiently to make voyages as far north as Wrangell, Alaska.
 When the Cassiar rush gave out, the Anderson was returned to Seattle, where she lay between 1877 and 1883, eventually sinking at her moorings.